ibm-watson-data-lab/seti_at_ibm/README.md

 > Please read the [privacy warning](https://github.com/ibm-cds-labs/ibmseti#privacy-warning) when using the `ibmseti` package.

-You must create an [IBM Data Science Experience](http://datascience.ibm.com/) account or sign up for [IBM Bluemix](http://www.ibm.com/cloud-computing/bluemix/) and provision a Spark service and associated Object Store from the Catalog.
+You must create an [IBM Data Science Experience](http://datascience.ibm.com/) account or sign up for [IBM Bluemix](http://www.ibm.com/cloud-computing/bluemix/) and provision a Spark service.
 Your account will be used to obtain an `access_token` that will give you access to the raw SETI data files, which will be shown to you in the tutorials.

 ### Data Science Experience (DSX)

   1. [Sign up for DSX](http://datascience.ibm.com/)
   2. Create a new notebook.
 You have the option to create a notebook that copies one of our [example notebooks](notebooks).
 This is done by selecting the 'From URL' tab when configuring the new notebook and pasting in a URL.
 Or, if you like, you can create a new blank notebook and type in the code by hand.
-  3. Click on 'Data Sources' on the right pallete and follow the instructions to provision an Object Storage instance.
+  3. In order to save raw SETI data, click on 'Data Sources' on the right pallete and follow the instructions to provision an Object Storage instance.
     * create a container called "seti_raw_data"